Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 What makes a taco a taco is a small, round tortilla — made of either corn or flour — that is typically served fresh off the comal (griddle pan), reheated over an open flame from a gas stove, or in a pan with a touch of oil.
 The fillings can really be anything, from traditional carnitas and tongue, to Tex-Mex ground beef and cheese, to vegan potato and kale.
-Make cooking already cheap tacos even cheaper by repurposing leftovers such as cooked meats and roasted veggies into fillings by adding canned chipotles or jalapeños and flavorful salsas.
-Here are 30 taco filling ideas to get the creative juices flowing.
+Make cooking already affordable tacos even more affordable by repurposing leftovers, such as cooked meats and roasted vegetables, into fillings by adding canned chipotles or jalapeños and flavorful salsas.
+Here are 29 taco recipes to get the creative juices flowing.

 This crowd-pleasing smoky chicken filling uses ultra-cheap bone-in chicken thighs for an extra-juicy and tender final product.
 Buy a larger can of chipotles in adobo sauce and refrigerate the leftovers in a glass jar for extra savings.